Copp31/Code-parts/JavaScript/readme.md

 # :pick: JavaScript projects

+> My favorite projects : Portfolio (react.js) and appContact (mongoose).

 Here you will find some of my JS HTML and CSS projects.

-Look at my **portfolio** folder to see my favorite react app.

 --